yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2017/09/23/scaling_up.md

 authors: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"Scaling Up: How a Few Companies Make It...and Why the Rest Don't\", by Verne Harnish"
+title: 'Book Review: "Scaling Up: How a Few Companies Make It...and Why the Rest Don''t", by Verne Harnish'
 date: "2017-09-23T20:15:59-04:00"
 draft: false
 ---